oVirt/ovirt-site/source/blog/2017-01-01-ovirt-system-tests-to-the-rescue.html.md

 The result of such breakage in CI means that any other developer using the same branch will now be blocked from working / verifying his patch because existing HEAD was broken, and usually it takes some time to either revert the offending patch or send a fix ( and that's after the relevant people were found and are debugging the issue ).
 On some occasions in the past, it even took a few days to see a fix merged.
-During that time, develpoers and testers were blocked, not an ideal status.
+During that time, develpoers and testers were blocked, not an ideal status.<br>
-Luckily we now have a suprt easy way to avoid this!
+Luckily we now have a super easy way to avoid this!

 ## Running OST on open patches ( pre merge )